-3. Income Eligibility
+- 3. Income Eligibility - a.

-- a.
 Overall Income Eligibility for Admission No family other than a low-income family as defined in regulations is eligible for admission to Low-Rent Public Housing units.
 An exception to this regulation may be made by PHAs with 250 or fewer units if they have no eligible applicants and advertising does not result in additional eligible applicants.
 At least forty percent (40%) of new admissions annually must be extremely low-income families (families whose incomes fall at or below 30% of the local area median income).
 This includes families who at the time of application and/or admission have no countable income.
 See Section 7.
 Applicant Screening and Denial of Admission, for procedures applicable to applicants reporting "zero" income. - b.
 Family Income A family's annual income, at the time of admission, may not exceed the income limits established by HUD and published in the Federal Register applicable to the PHA's jurisdiction.
 (See Appendix D).

 Family Income After Admission - In compliance with the Housing Opportunity Through Modernization Act (HOTMA), HUD has established rules governing public housing residents with incomes exceeding the HUD-issued over-income limits (defined as 120% of the Area Median Income (AMI)).
-The law requires that after a family's income has exceeded 120% of the AMI for two consecutive years, the PHA must charge a monthly rent equal to the Fair Market Rent or the amount of monthly subsidy for the unit including amounts from the operating and capital fund as determined by regulations (whichever is greater), or terminate the family's tenancy within 6 months of the end of the 2 year period.
+The law requires that after a family's income has exceeded the over income (OI) limit defined at 24 CFR 960.102.
+The OI limit is determined by multiplying the applicable income limit for a very low-income (VLI) family by a factor of 2.4.
+If the family is determined to be OI, 120% of the AMI for two consecutive years, the PHA must charge a monthly rent equal to the Fair Market Rent or the amount of monthly subsidy for the unit including amounts from the operating and capital fund as determined by regulations (whichever is greater), or terminate the family's tenancy within 6 months of the end of the 2 year period.